The fourth moment of Dirichlet $L$-functions at the central value: Error terms with and close

 \section{Error terms with $M$ and $N$ close}

 This section is devoted to bounding the error terms $E_{M,N}$ and $E_{\ol{M,N}}$.
-For ease presentation, we set all the shifts $\alpha, \beta$, etc., equal to $0$, and one can easily generalize the arguments below to handle small enough nonzero parameters.
+We will show only in detail the treatment of $E_{M,N}$ since the other one is similar except some technology variations.
+For ease of presentation, we set all the shifts $\alpha, \beta$, etc., equal to $0$, and one can easily generalize the arguments below to handle sufficiently small nonzero parameters.